Alfred Kitchin was a man of principle. He not only showed this

 Béla Bartók and many more contemporary composers of

 the era.
-And though Kitchin recorded short pieces by Bartók,
+And although Kitchin recorded short pieces by Bartók,

 Casella and Kodály, his preferred music remained that of Franz